-If your child is absent, please call the school, fill out the attendance form on PCHS website, or send in a note to inform the school of the absence and the reason.
+If your child is absent, please fill out the attendance form or send in a written note to inform the school of the absence and the reason.

 - Help your student monitor their health.

-- Stay home when sick.
-This is more important than ever with COVID-19.
+- Stay home when sick with fever.
 You will help prevent others from catching your illness.

 - Avoid touching eyes, nose, or mouth.
 Germs can be picked up by our hands and get into the body through mucous membranes on the face.